Stuartlab-UCSC/hexmap-view/www/public/help/_sources/createMapTrouble.rst.txt

 Specifics on the format for each layout input are at :doc:`createMap`.

-If none of the common problems below are helpful, please assist the developers by emailing hexmap@ucsc.edu with the date and time of your failed attempt.
+If none of the common problems below are helpful, please assist the developers by emailing hexmap at ucsc dot edu with the date and time of your failed attempt.

 This page will be updated as common problems surface.